Loki-Astari/geeky-nextjs/content/posts/Vector-TheOtherStuff.md

             }
             else
             {
-                // Fallback to copy and swap if we need to more space anyway Vector<T>  tmp(copy);
+                // Fallback to copy and swap if we need more space anyway Vector<T>  tmp(copy);
                 tmp.swap(*this);
             }